 At the heart of the Presidential Site is the Harrison residence itself.
 Built nearly 150 years ago by Benjamin and Caroline Harrison, its stone and brick walls contain more history per square inch than many larger museums.
 However, it is in need of essential maintenance and renovations.

 Over $1 million of our fundraising efforts will ensure the home continues to be structurally and functionally sound well into the future, and continues to educate and serve tens of thousands of students and visitors each year.
 Using our 2019 Historic Structures Report as a guide, we are restoring and strengthening the residence to ensure it stands for another 150 years.
-Restoration and maintenance work completed under the guidance of historic preservation professionals will ensure the proper stewardship of this nationally significant property for future generations.
-These improvements will enhance the public’s understanding of the stories interpreted at the Presidential Site, providing incentive for past visitors to return while offering added benefits for the surrounding neighborhood and larger community.
-In these ways, the Presidential Site will remain a relevant, vibrant gathering place for engaging with history in a way that can inform our present and shape our future.
+Restoration and maintenance work completed under the guidance of historic preservation professionals ensures the proper stewardship of this nationally significant property for future generations.
+These improvements enhance the public’s understanding of the stories interpreted at the Presidential Site, providing incentive for past visitors to return while offering added benefits for the surrounding neighborhood and larger community.
+In these ways, the Presidential Site remains a relevant, vibrant gathering place for engaging with history in a way that can inform our present and shape our future.